 The Girl Scouts of Montana and Wyoming Fall Financial Literacy Program is a great opportunity for girls to earn a lifetime of skills and for troops to have additional funds for special activities.
 It is the easiest way for troops to earn start- up money at the beginning of the Girl Scout year.
 Girls also earn fun rewards and can utilize online tools to help her reach her goal.

 For Parents: Welcome back to another exciting year in Girl Scouts!
-At the Girl Scout of Montana and Wyoming, we KNOW that a girl can do anything she sets her mind to!
+At the Girl Scouts of Montana and Wyoming, we KNOW that a girl can do anything she sets her mind to!
 Through the Financial Literacy Program girls are learning the 5 basic skills that will continue to benefit them into adulthood.

-- Goal Setting – Girl set goals and, with their team, create a plan to reach them.
+- Goal Setting – Girls set goals and, with their team, create a plan to reach them.
 This matters because girls need to know how to set and reach goals to succeed in school, on the job and in life.

 - Decision Making – Girls decide where and when to sell cookies, how to market their sale, and what to do with their earnings.
 This matters because girls must make many decisions, big and small, in their lives.
 Learning this skill helps them make good ones.

 - Money Management – Girls develop a budget, take orders and handle customer’s money.
 This matters because girls need to know how to handle money – from their lunch money to their allowance and (someday) their paycheck.

 - People Skills – Girls learn how to talk (and listen) to their customers, as well as learning how to work as a team with other girls.
 This matters because it helps them do better in school (on group projects, on sports teams, and on the playground) and, later, at work.

 - Business Ethics – Girls act honestly and responsibly during every step of the Financial Literacy Programs.
 This matters because employers want to hire ethical employees – and the world needs ethical leaders in every field.